pyblish/pyblish-nukestudio/README.md

 ## Introduction

+With this integration you can publish from two places in NukeStudio;

-The integration comes in the form of a menu-item called *"Publish"*, located directly under the right-click menu on the timeline.
+- Menu-item called *"Publish"*, located directly under the right-click menu on the timeline.
+- Submission called *"Pyblish"*, located in the export dialog in the dropdown menu *"Render with:"*.

-Once clicked, it will display a Pyblish graphical user interface.
+This will display a Pyblish graphical user interface.

 ## Installation